 Airbus sold 52 A320 single-aisle jetliners worth $4 billion in an unexpected bounce in plane demand in November, but the name of the airline betting on a recovery in depressed travel demand was kept under wraps.

-Deliveries of the A380 superjumbo remain below schedule, with no deliveries reported during November and cumulative 2009 deliveries of seven A380 still six short of the full-year goal.
+Deliveries of the A380 superjumbo remain below schedule, however, with no deliveries reported during November and 2009 deliveries still running six short of the full-year goal of 13.